itayyaari1/WebCrawler/DesignReview.md

 This implementation:
 - Matches the assignment requirements exactly
 - Separates concerns cleanly: routes, business logic, storage, and notifications
-- Uses SQLite for persistent storage (JSON alternative available)
+- Uses SQLite for persistent storage
 - Clean architecture with dedicated routes module
 - Is easy to extend and reason about
 - Is suitable for a production design discussion